hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 HESS is to Meaning what DNS is to Location.
 It is decentralized, permissionless, and fixes the "hallucination at the root" problem that currently plagues AI systems.

-🏁 30-Second Verification If you have already created your /.well-known/stack file, you can verify your "First Hop" readiness with these two checks:
+🏁 30-Second Verification If you have already created your https://yourdomain.com/.well-known/stack, you can verify your "First Hop" readiness with these two checks:

-Header Check: Does /.well-known/stack return Content-Type: application/ld+json?
+Header Check: Does /https://yourdomain.com/.well-known/stack return Content-Type: application/ld+json?

 Pointer Check: Does the dfh:anchors object in your stack file resolve to absolute HTTPS URLs?